 Being at sea, one adjusts to the mood of the wind and the waves.
 You gradually mirror the mood of the sea.

-Reading Stephon Alexander’s The Jazz of Physics, one can’t help but dream about the look of a cosmic dance, just as John Coltrane composed Cosmic Music.
-Imagine an edited sea of waves that swing between outer and inner realities, heights and troughs of purity and inspiration.
+Reading Stephon Alexander’s The Jazz of Physics makes one dream about the look of a cosmic dance, just as John Coltrane composed Cosmic Music.
+Imagine an edited sea of waves, vibrations, that swings between outer and inner realities, heights and troughs of purity and inspiration, positive and negative moods.